depressed-pho/mcpe-neutralism-addon/README.md

 ## Known issues
 * **Mobs spawned before applying the behavior pack do not behave correctly,** which can not be fixed.
+* Split Slimes do not become hostile due to the current limitation in the add-on system.
+The same goes for Magma Cubes.
 * Guardians or Elder Guardians cannot be made neutral.
 They act strangely when `minecraft:behavior.hurt_by_target` is applied.
 * Angry pigs are still rideable.
 This is weird but there seems not to